 In some applications, the practitioner has a strict constraint on the confidence $\DELTA$ associated with the candidate answer.
 This constraint simultaneously supersedes any limitation on the sampling budget and allows early stopping when enough evidence is collected (random since data-dependent).
-In the fixed-confidence setting, an identification strategy should define a stopping rule in addition of the sampling and recommendation rules.
+In the fixed-confidence setting, an identification algorithm should define a stopping rule in addition to the sampling and recommendation rules.